fusion809/fusion809.github.io-old3/pages/about-me.md

 **Funtoo Linux** was the first source-based distribution I had successfully set up on my computer, outside a VM.
 It, for the most part, was quite an enlightening experience and it gave me the confidence to re-try installing Gentoo Linux on my PC outside a VM, after my first attempt failed quite miserably.

 ## Gentoo Linux
 I successfully installed **Gentoo Linux** around early April 2017 and with what I learnt from installing Funtoo Linux I found it fairly easy.
 I ended up switching my init system from OpenRC to systemd, using git to control my local Portage tree copy (as opposed to the default of rsync).

+## Arch Linux / Manjaro Linux
+**Manjaro Linux** is a beginner-friendly derivative of **Arch Linux**, a Linux distribution based on the "Keep It Simple, Stupid" (KISS) principle, that is geared towards more experienced Linux users.
+The way it interprets the KISS principle, is that a fresh Arch install should be the barebones and that automation (e.g., there is no automated installer for Arch, by default) should be kept to a minimum.
+For this reason, Arch Linux was previously out of my reach, until I found some scripts for automating its installation process.
+Unfortunately, installing Arch on my removable drive did not go well at first (I forgot to install and configure a boot loader for it, I think), so I then opted to use Manjaro Linux in its place on this drive.

+Later I managed to install Arch Linux on this removable drive and successfully boot it and then I successfully installed it on my internal hard drive (namely on my `/dev/sda3` partition, with `/dev/sda1` being my Sabayon partition and `/dev/sda2` being my swap partition).
+Graphics issues caused me to delete this internal drive installation and install OT in its place.
+Later I deleted this installation and installed Arch in its place.
+Manjaro Linux uses its own repositories, which are updated approximately once a week, this is apparently to ensure the system's stability.